A critical introduction to curating practice and curatorial thinking in contemporary art and design.

 - Participants are advised to apply early to avoid disappointment as places are strictly limited.

-- Applications will be assessed by the RCA course team every 2 weeks from January 2025 until June 2025 or until the course is fully booked.
+- Applications will be assessed by the RCA course team every two weeks or until the course is fully booked.
 We will inform all applicants by email within two weeks after they submit an application about whether or not they have been successful.

 - Unfortunately we do not provide further feedback information.